gardener-attic/component-spec/doc/proposal/03-component-repository.md

         name: test/monitoring
       mediaType: application/vnd.oci.image.manifest.v1+json
       type: localOciBlob
+      # here starts the local access information
       digest: sha256:b5733194756a0a4a99a4b71c4328f1ccf01f866b5c3efcb4a025f02201ccf623
 ...
 ```

-The *Component Repository* could also provide some *globalAccessInfo* with the access info in an OCI registry:
+The *Component Repository* could also provide some *globalAccessInfo* containing the location in an OCI registry:

 ```
 globalAccessInfo: